TarzaNawzad/real-estate/README.md

 This is my final project which is about real-estate website, the tool used for this project was react and bootstrap.

-#the website incule this features:
+The website incule this features:
 1.home
 2.about
 3.services